AmmarAhmedl200961/automated-sql-generation-openai/README.md

 2. **Install Dependencies**

    Open the `Ammar Ahmed.ipynb` notebook and run the `Libraries Setup` cell to install the required Python libraries.

 3. **Configure OpenAI API Key**

     Create a file named `api.txt` in the project directory and paste your OpenAI API key in it.

 4. **Run the Notebook**

    Open the `Ammar Ahmed.ipynb` notebook in Jupyter and run the cells to generate SQL queries based on natural language descriptions.

 ## Usage

-The notebook is designed to be straightforward:
+The notebook is designed straightforward:

 1. **Run the Setup Cell**: This installs all the necessary libraries.
 2. **Set Up Your API Key**: Ensure `api.txt` is present and contains your valid OpenAI API key.
 3. **Use the Provided Functions**: The notebook contains functions to generate SQL queries, execute them, and display results and optimizations.

 ## Example Table Data